athieffry/HEH_ATH_2023/Exercices/Day II - RNA-seq normalization.md

-## Gene expression exploration - exercises
+## RNA-seq normalization - exercises

 You will find a gene expression matrix from an RNA-seq experiment investigation the transcriptome response of Arabidopsis thaliana (the plant model) to a flagellin treatment.
 The flagellin peptide simulates attack from a bacterial pathogen and should trigger a defense response from the plant.
 Your task is, first, to investigate the data and assess whether the experiment went well.